-Windows desktop: You can deploy to the Microsoft Store starting in Visual Studio 2017 version 15.4.
+Windows desktop: You can deploy to Microsoft Store by using the Desktop Bridge starting in Visual Studio 2017 version 15.4.
 To do this, start by creating a Windows Application Packaging Project.
-For more information, see Package a desktop app for Microsoft Store.
+For more information, see Package a desktop app for Microsoft Store (Desktop Bridge).

 Deploy to a device (UWP)

-If you are deploying a UWP app for testing on a device, see Run UWP apps on a remote machine in Visual Studio.
+If you're deploying a UWP app for testing on a device, see Run UWP apps on a remote machine in Visual Studio.

 Create an installer package (Windows desktop)

-An MSI-based installer package can be created using the WiX Toolset Extension.
+An MSI-based installer package can be created by using the WiX Toolset Visual Studio 2017 Extension.
 This is a command-line toolset.